 Dendrochronology is the science of dating wood material to the exact year and extracting from it information about events and environmental change.
-Tree growth reflects comprehensive integration of several processes and environmental conditions and is a reliable and robust indicator of environmental conditions (Pretzsch, 2009).
+Tree growth reflects comprehensive integration of several processes and environmental conditions (Pretzsch, 2009).
 Trees grow more slowly in periods of drought or other environmental stress than they do under favorable conditions, producing seasonal and annual variation in growth rings (Fritts, 1976).
 Because trees are long-lived organisms and because remnant material from dead trees may persist in the environment for long times and be incorporated into structures, wood material can be used to provide information about past environmental conditions.